santiagocdo/ALANN/README.md

 Learning & Behavior, 40, 1-23.

 Castiello, S., Zhang, W., & Delamater, A. R. (2021).
-The retrosplenial cortex as a possible “sensory integration” area: A neural network modeling approach of the differential outcomes effect in negative patterning.
+The retrosplenial cortex as a possible 'sensory integration' area: A neural network modeling approach of the differential outcomes effect in negative patterning.
 Neurobiology of learning and memory, 185, 107527.